 Here is the meaning behind these five lines:

 2. The second row reverses and protects against bad horoscope constellations and bad fortune.

 3. The third row protects you from the use of black magic and anyone who tries to put a curse on you.

 4. The fourth row energizes your good luck, success and fortune in your future ambitions and lifestyle.

 5. The fifth row is to gain charisma and attraction to the opposite sex.
 It’s also a boost to the fourth row.

 Was it risky?!
-YES! the monk cleans the needle with some alcohol in between people but obviously this is not the highest of hygiene standards.
-There is always a risk of contracting a virus but thankfully I have not found any stories on this yet.
-Not a lot of people went before me so I am hoping for the best and of course will definitely get tested in three months to make sure all is good.
+YES! the monk cleans the needle with some alcohol in between people and obviously this is not the highest of hygiene standards.
+There is always a risk of contracting something but thankfully I have not found any stories on the web on this yet.
+Not a lot of people went before me that day so I hoped for the best and of course got tested a few months later to be certain that I was free of any viruses.

 If you want to learn more about this practice, here are some good websites and other blogs of people that have received a Sak Yant tattoo: sak-yant.com and expert vagabond